 Actually, this was quite a lobster day.
 First, after all that sweet lobster had melted in my mouth, on the way to lunch stop #2 I had the lobster ice cream.

-And, later that evening, the family went off to eat the lobster at Newport Seafood Restaurant.
+And, later that evening, the family went off to eat the specialty house lobster at Newport Seafood Restaurant.

 I don’t think there is ever too much lobster.
 Having it whole where you need to free that tender lobster meat from the shell is not something I really enjoy- I prefer lobster tails and lobster rolls and let’s say, lobster that is added to a dish (such as the Risotto Con Aragosta I had at Michaels on Naples).